CAPITAL IMPROVEMENT PROGRAM

 Project No.: BP2502

-Location: Pier
+Location: Seal Beach Pier

 Description: Phase 1 of the project restored the concrete exterior surface of the Seal Beach Pier Concrete Abutment (also known as the Pier Base), including patching and repairing areas of cracking and spalling.
 A new exterior epoxy paint coating was also applied to the Pier Base.
 Phase 2 of the project will address the identified deficiencies based on results from a structural analysis.
 The project will prioritize necessary repairs to ensure the safety and integrity of the Seal Beach Pier Base, including reinforcing or repairing damaged beams, supports, or foundations.
 Additional measures may be taken to improve the structure's long-term durability.
 The goal of Phase 2 is to restore the pier's stability and extend its lifespan, ensuring it remains safe and functional for the community and visitors.

-Project Team: Aztec Engineering Group, Inc. (Structural Engineer)
+Project Team: TYPSA, Inc. (Structural Engineer)

 Budget and Funding Source: $568,000 - Tidelands